 The reversal trading strategy evolves certain risks as traders are keen on going against the recent trend.
 This is why stop-loss orders have to have a longer distance in pips than acting following strategies based on following trends.
 As long as the pattern is quite common, fractals provide rather frequent entry opportunities with a large number of trading signals.

-Fractals Forex have five candlesticks to complete the signal.
+Trading fractals have five candlesticks to complete the signal.
 Thus, after getting a reversal signal, traders open positions on the sixth candlestick open.
 If the arrow appears below the price, then traders should consider opening long positions.
 Otherwise, short deals are preferred.

 Best time frames for fractal Forex trading